sejungkwak/work-time/README.md

     - [x] I want to be able to see the team's availability so that I can easily determine whether I can approve or reject new absence requests.

-        : The calendar displays all employees’ absence schedules that have been approved by the admin.
+        : The calendar displays all employees' absence schedules that have been approved by the admin.

         <details>
             <summary>Group Absence Calendar Screenshot</summary>